 Japanese beetle larvae are especially notorious when it comes to destroying lawns and they also represent the biggest grub beetle threat in North America.

-Lawn grub worms are at their worst around August, in the part of their life cycle when they start to surface, destroying pretty much anything (but mostly roots) they can get to grow up and finish their metamorphosis.
+Grubs in lawn are at their worst around August, in the part of their life cycle when they start to surface, destroying pretty much anything (but mostly roots) they can get to grow up and finish their metamorphosis.

 The fact that they are destroying roots and anything they can find in the ground areas is bad as it is, but they bring another negative aspect with them.
 That is the other predatory animals that like to feast of them.